 Here's how to get started:

-• Plan for scale from the beginning.
-Even if starting small, choose approaches that can grow with your organization rather than creating technical debt that requires future rewrites.
+- Plan for scale from the beginning.
+Even if starting small, choose approaches that can grow with your organization rather than create technical debt that requires future rewrites.

 Frequently asked questions